Depression in a relationship

 Sometimes depression is a kind of magnifying glass on the points of conflict in the relationship.

-A separation is inevitable if the health of the healthy person is also at risk.
+separation is inevitable if the health of the healthy person is also at risk.
 A separation is also likely if the person suffering from depression refuses any professional help such as therapy, a stay in hospital or taking medication.

 Why does the person suffering from depression want to separate?